Data Flow Architecture¶

 Stage 3: Batch Processing with Spark¶

-Kafka Connect: Kafka to MinIO¶
+Kafka to Garage¶

 Airflow Orchestration¶